MdAbuNafee/asynchronous-service-communication/readme.md

    file `asynchronous_service_communication/views.py`).
 It works as follows:
    - Receives request
    - validates input
-   - save the request in the database
+   - save the request in the `sqlite` database
    - push message (the primary key of the row just savaed) in `redis` for the `celery` worker
    - immediately responds with an acknowledgement that request is received